karlseguin/the-little-mongodb-book/en/mongodb.markdown

 Hopefully you've noticed that this is the final result we were after.

-If you've really been paying attention, you might be asking yourself why we didn't simply use `sum = values.length`.
-This would seem like an efficient approach when you are essentially summing an array of 1s.
-This is not guaranteed.
-Reduce may be called multiple times with partially-reduced values, and must show [idempotence](http://en.wikipedia.org/wiki/Idempotence) across calls.
-It must equivalently return `{count: 3}` for both:
+If you've really been paying attention, you might be asking yourself why we didn't use `sum = values.length`.
+This would seem like an efficient approach when you are summing an array of 1s.
+This however, is not guaranteed to work.
+Reduce can be called multiple times with only a portion of the overall values.
+The purpose of this is to allow the reduce function to be distributed across threads, processes or even computers.
+The result of two or more reduce functions are fed back into the same reduce function (many times over, for a large data set).

+Going back to our example, reduce might be called once with the following input:

 	{resource: 'index', year: 2010, month: 0, day: 20} => [{count: 1}, {count: 1}, {count:1}]

-and:
+or it might be called twice with the output of *step 1* making up part of the input to *step 2*:

+	//STEP 1
+	{resource: 'index', year: 2010, month: 0, day: 20} => [{count: 1}, {count: 1}]
+	//STEP 2
 	{resource: 'index', year: 2010, month: 0, day: 20} => [{count: 2}, {count: 1}]

-Using `sum = values.length` would incorrectly return `{count: 2}` from the second call.
+Using `sum = values.length` would incorrectly return `{count: 2}` from the second step.

+This means that the structure of reduce's output must be the same as its imput, and calling reduce multiple times should result in the same result (known as idempotency).

-We aren't going to cover it here but it's common to chain reduce methods when performing more complex analysis.
+Finally, we aren't going to cover it here but it's common to chain reduce methods when performing more complex analysis.

 ## Pure Practical ##
 With MongoDB we use the `mapReduce` command on a collection. `mapReduce` takes a map function, a reduce function and an output directive.
 In our shell we can create and pass a JavaScript function.
 From most libraries you supply a string of your functions (which is a bit ugly).
 First though, let's create our simple data set: